Intermittent fasting – questions & answers

 I am currently trialling 16:8.
 My HCP is completely AGAINST fasting, as he claims that there is definitely protein status loss.
 He didn’t mention starvation mode or anything like that, just a major concern that the level of protein in the body is always affected by IF

 What is your take on this?
 Does protein get used in the same way that fat stores do?
 If so, can you compensate by eating more protein in the 8 hour window?

-There is minimal protein loss is a 16:8 regimen or even after 4 days of fasting.
-It is only a myth.
-I cover intermittent fasting in depth on my site starting with part I.
+There is minimal protein loss is a 16:8 regimen or even after a couple of days of fasting.

 Why would your body store energy as fat if it starts burning protein (muscle) for energy?
-The answer is that it does not.
-It is only a myth.
+As long as you have adequate stored body fat, the answer is that it does not.

 I have been LCHF/IF for a while…I eat approx. 1200 cal with less than 5% carbs…every third day.
 Comfortable for me…but can one end up with too many ketones…and what might their effect be?